ricsanfre/pi-cluster/docs/_docs/fluentbit.md

         name: fluent-bit-env-secret
         key: FLUENT_ELASTICSEARCH_PASSWORD
 ```
-Where elasticsearch user and password are stored in a Kuberentes Secret (user/password)
+Where elasticsearch user and password are stored in a Kubernetes Secret (user/password)

 {{site.data.alerts.important}}